-- Going from EU15 to EU25 needed major institutional change. - Adjusted voting rules and composition of Commission and Parliament in particular (Ch 3). - Nice Treaty 2001 flawed. - Nice 'sold' as ending war and tyranny in East and got through. - But needed two referenda in Ireland (Fig 1.11). - Laeken Dec 2001 established the European Convention.
+- Going from EU15 to EU25 needed major institutional change. - Adjusted voting rules and composition of Commission and Parliament in particular (Ch 3). - Nice Treaty 2001 flawed.

-- Dominance of d'Estaing (Fig 1.12 and Fig 1.13).
+- Nice 'sold' as ending war and tyranny in East and got through. - But needed two referenda in Ireland.

+- Laeken Dec 2001 established the European Convention. - Dominance of d'Estaing.
 Led to Constitutional Treaty in 2003. - Treaty accepted in Dublin in June 2004.
-ALL member states signed. - French and Dutch rejected it in 2005 (Fig 1.14). - Fear of enlargement and globalization at heart of rejection. - Revised Lisbon Treaty accepted again by ALL governments June 2007
+ALL member states signed. - French and Dutch rejected it in 2005.

+- Fear of enlargement and globalization at heart of rejection. - Revised Lisbon Treaty accepted again by ALL governments June 2007
-- Too many concessions to France, UK and Poland ('bully' tactics work)? - Rejected in referendum in Ireland in 2008 but accepted in 2009.

-- Czech difficulties with Klaus in 2009.
+- Too many concessions to France, UK and Poland ('bully' tactics work)? - Rejected in referendum in Ireland in 2008 but accepted in 2009. - Czech difficulties with Klaus in 2009.
 German Constitutional Court. - UK Conservative Party attitude.
-Referendum in 2016, trying to reverse parts of Treaties - Making workings of EU more efficient and increasing global projection of Europe (G3 not G2). - Also increasing powers of European and National Parliaments.
+Referendum in 2016, used partly to try to reverse parts of Treaties

+- Making workings of EU more efficient and increasing global projection of Europe (G3 not G2). - Also increasing powers of European and National Parliaments.